SamWindell/Signet/README.md

     folder in which the matched file should be moved to can be based off of the name.
 These folders are created if they do not already exist.

+  gain
+    Gainer: changes the volume of the file(s).

   highpass
     Highpass: removes frequencies below the given cutoff.

+  lowpass
+    Lowpass: removes frequencies above the given cutoff.

   norm
     Normaliser: sets the peak amplitude to a certain level.
 When this is